Research & Development Establishment (Engineers): Humanoid robots

-On May 2025, R&DE(E) achieved an important milestone in development of humanoid robots for defense applications.
+In May 2025, R&DE(E) achieved an important milestone in development of humanoid robots for defense applications.
 Prototypes for the robot's upper and lower bodies have been created by the Center for Systems & Technologies for Advanced Robotics, and during internal testing, some applications were successfully achieved.
 By participating in high-risk military missions under human supervision, the robot seeks to lessen the likelihood that soldiers may encounter potentially fatal situations.
 With closed-loop gripping, the humanoid's upper body system would be capable of carrying out intricate autonomous tasks.
 Additionally, it will be able to push obstacles, open valves, turn, push, pull, or slide doors, as well as operate in high-risk areas.

 The humanoid upper body system would have a lightweight arm with a spherical revolute joint design.
 With two in the head, four in the gripper, and seven in the arm, it would have 24-degrees of freedom.
 It has been made to work with both arms in tandem to securely handle dangerous materials including mines, explosives, and liquids.
 It may operate both indoors and outdoors, day or night.
 Data fusion, tactical sensing, numerous proprioceptive and exteroceptive sensing capacities, and audiovisual perception would also be accessible.

 The humanoid biped system was created with balance, control, and stability in mind for negotiating uneven ground.
 It would be able to generate and navigate maps in real time, as well as have real-time dynamics and kinematics in addition to fall and push recovery capabilities.
 Additionally, the humanoid biped system can design a path, simultaneously locate and map in unstructured terrain, and execute sophisticated autonomous tasks in high-risk areas.
 With a completion date of 2027, the project has been underway since 2022.